roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

+===

- ****** Diary of a Secretary/Slut Ch.
-08 ****** bysex4every1© Suddenly, the female interpreter walked up to me.
+Suddenly, the female interpreter walked up to me.
 She was still on her first or second glass of champagne, as she clearly didn't want to get drunk amongst all these guys, which was probably a good sign.
 She glanced at Becky sucking off one her colleagues – probably her boss – and then at me.
 Her eyes wandered up and down my body twice as she took another small sip from her glass.

  "Do you only suck cock?" she whispered softly.
 Her whispering was clearly instigated by embarrassment as her colleagues were too drunk to overhear, even negating the fact that they didn't understand English.
 I knew what she meant and what she was after, but it had been a long time since I had enjoyed the sexual high ground in a conversation, so I teased her a little bit by saying, "No, I also fuck, give handjobs, take it up the ass and swallow."